New to WordPress?

 - Ease of use.
 WordPress is renowned as one of the easiest web authoring platforms to get started with.
 At the same time, a huge selection of additional functionality is available via plugins when you’re ready to take the next steps.

 - WordPress sites look good.
-Theme selection and the ability to easily customize the look and feel of your site are is as good as it gets without having to hire a developer.
+Theme selection and the ability to easily customize the look and feel of your site is as good as it gets without having to hire a developer.

 How Do I Add Protected Files, or Posts/Pages?